-Activities involving plutonium at the Chemical and Metallurgical Research building (also known as "South Mesa" Building 29, or SM-29) have included laboratory work on small quantities of uranium and plutonium (ChemRisk 2004).
+Activities that involve plutonium at the CMR Building (also known as South Mesa Building 29, or SM-29) have included laboratory work on small quantities of uranium and plutonium (Widner et al. 2004).
 In addition, Wing 9 of that building contains hot cells that have handled irradiated uranium and sometimes plutonium.

-Stack FE-19 of the CMR Building serves the glove box processes and rooms on the south side of Wing 3.
-Since early 1974, FE-19 has been major source of plutonium at LANL, up to 99% of the total released in 1980.
-Alpha-emitting radioactivity in liquids flowing into the TA-50 waste treatment plant rose sharply around 1973 because of increased use of Pu in the CMR Building (ChemRisk 2004).
+Stack FE-19 of the CMR Building serves the glovebox processes and rooms on the south side of Wing 3.
+Since early 1974, FE-19 has been a major source of plutonium at LANL, up to 99% of the total released in 1980.
+Alpha-emitting radioactivity in liquids flowing into the TA-50 waste treatment plant rose sharply around 1973 because of increased use of Pu in the CMR Building (Widner et al. 2004).

-The neutron spectrum at the CMR Building is assumed to be similar to that of plutonium processing areas, but with a slight increase in the fraction in the 2 to 20 MeV category due to the possibility that research activities involved sources that emitted more higher energy neutrons (such as Pu-Be or Cf).
-The dose fraction in the 2 to 20 MeV category was raised from 33% to 40%, with dose fractions for the other categories evenly reduced accordingly.
+The neutron spectrum at the CMR Building is assumed to be similar to that of plutonium processing areas but with a slight increase in the fraction in the 2-to-20-MeV category due to the possibility that research activities involved sources that emitted more higher energy neutrons (such as PuBe or Cf).
+The dose fraction in the 2-to-20-MeV category was raised from 33% to 40%, and dose fractions for the other categories evenly reduced accordingly.